nicobailon/mcp-gemini-server/README.md

   * Base64-encoded images are streamed in chunks to handle large file sizes efficiently.
   * Visual content understanding may perform differently across various types of visual content (charts vs. diagrams vs. documents).
   * Audio transcription accuracy depends on audio quality, number of speakers, and background noise.
+* **URL Context Features:**
+  * URL context is disabled by default and must be explicitly enabled via `GOOGLE_GEMINI_ENABLE_URL_CONTEXT=true`
+  * JavaScript-rendered content is not supported - only static HTML content is processed
+  * Some websites may block automated access or require authentication that is not currently supported
+  * Content extraction quality may vary depending on website structure and formatting
+  * Rate limiting per domain (10 requests/minute by default) may affect bulk processing scenarios